Updating Results

 Career pathways

-To prepare you for these diverse career pathways, UWA's unique degree structure provides you with the widest range of specialisation options amongst Western Australian universities.
+To prepare you for these diverse career pathways, UWA's unique degree structure provides you with a wide range of specialisation options.
 For example, it is possible to combine your major in Genetics with a second major in Chemistry, Biochemistry and Molecular Biology, Microbiology and Immunology, Pharmacology, Agricultural Sciences, Botany, Anatomy and Human Biology, Zoology, or do a extended major in Molecular Life Sciences.
 You can use your personal interests as a basis for your choice of subjects to study, and ultimately, to direct your career.
 A tailor-made UWA major in Genetics will empower you to become the next leader in future-proof fields, such as biotechnology, synthetic biology, biomedicine or science communication.

-Geneticists are highly sought-after by a range of international, Australian and WA-based* companies and institutions:
+Some international, Australian and WA-based companies and institutions include:

 * Pharmaceutical/ medical device companies (e.g. CareDx, CSL, Pfizer, Abbvie, GlaxoSmithKline)